 Federal law forbids the carriage of hazardous materials aboard aircraft in your luggage or on your person.
 A violation can result in five years’ imprisonment and penalties of $250,000 or more (49 U.S.C.
 5124).
 Hazardous materials include explosives, compressed gases, flammable liquids and solids, oxidizers, poisons, corrosives and radioactive materials.
 Examples: Paints, lighter fluid, fireworks, tear gases, oxygen bottles, and radio-pharmaceuticals.

 There are special exceptions for small quantities (up to 70 ounces total) of medicinal and toilet articles carried in your luggage and certain smoking materials carried on your person.

-Check with TSA for more info.
+Check with FAA for more info.